Serving His Children: History

 Many of the children brought to SHC were suffering from conditions that the center was not qualified to deal with, including malaria, pneumonia, and tuberculosis, and were only permitted by Ugandan law and international guidelines to be treated in a higher-level health center.
-Because of this, in 2011, 20 percent of the children in SHC's care died.
+In 2011, 20 percent of the children in SHC's care died, which some attribute to the lack of trained medical staff at SHC.
 The death rate dropped to 18 percent the following year, and, after Bach hired two doctors at the nutrition center in 2013, it fell to 10 percent.
 Gideon Wamasebu, the district health officer of Manafwa, worked with SHC in 2012 and said that it was he, not Bach, who was in charge of overseeing patients at that time.

 In 2013, Bach's mother was named the director of Serving His Children.
 By 2014, it had become a licensed health facility in the Jinja district, though the license expired by the end of the year.
 The facility was shut down in 2015 following complaints and a two-hour inspection.

 In 2017, SHC, in partnership with Uganda's Ministry of Health, opened an inpatient treatment center in Mayuge District and began outpatient treatment services for malnourished children.
 Community support was later offered.
 In 2019, Bach stepped down from her role as Serving His Children's program director, temporarily returning to the United States in a volunteer role to help fundraise for her organization's team in Uganda.
 The following year she said she would no longer practice medicine in Uganda and announced the dissolution of SHC.

 Medical activities

 Former worker Semei Jolley Kyebanakola claimed that Bach "encouraged mothers to escape" from a children's hospital in Jinja and bring their babies to her facility for treatment instead.
 He also asserted that she was often seen wearing a stethoscope and said she also wore a "clinical coat."
 Bach denied his claim of helping mothers escape, noting that due to his profession as a gardener he had limited contact with the children.
 She also stated that he was aware that she was not versed in medicine.

 Charles Olweny, the former field manager, raised concerns over the alleged "high death rate": "On average, I would drive at least seven to ten dead bodies of children back to their villages each week."
-Bach denied this and showed that from 2010 to 2018, 119 deaths out of 3,596 total patients occurred a rate of 3.3%, lower than the average 20 to 30% rate when dealing with malnourishment.
+Bach denied this and showed that from 2010 to 2018, 119 deaths out of 3,596 total patients occurred a rate of 3.3%, lower than the average 20–30% rate when dealing with malnourishment.
 NPR reported the death rate in 2011 as 20% and 10% in 2013; from 2010 to 2015, 105 children died out of all total of 940 treated.
-The same mortality rate as Ugandan hospitals have when treating children with severe acute malnutrition, according to studies.